KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

 Since there are two pseudo-elements (`::after` and `::before`), you can watch for 2 matrices at the same time.
 Pretty convenient when working on complicated stuff or debugging a matrix.

-## What's next?
+## What’s next?

 So far we managed to initialize a matrix, set values in it, retreive those values and display the whole thing as a two dimensional grid directly from CSS.
-This is quite a lot for a first roll with matrices don't you think?
+This is quite a lot for a first roll with matrices don’t you think?

 But what if we want to push things further?
 While I am not ace with matrices (I never really did extremely well in math), I know someone who is: [Ana Tudor](https://twitter.com/thebabydino).
 You may be familiar with some of her crazy experiments from CodePen.
 Anyway, Ana is most certainly a brainiac so she gave me plenty of ideas of functions to ease the pain of having to deal with matrices!